Our Advocacy Priorities

 Increasing global understanding and acceptance of autism by

-Educating legislators and regulators on autism spectrum disorder to ensure policymaking that benefits people across the spectrum and their families.
+Educating legislators and regulators on autism spectrum disorder to ensure policymaking that benefits people across the spectrum.

 Being a catalyst for life enhancing research breakthroughs by